 Fondazione Paul Thorel was founded in Napoli in 2014 through the initiative of the artist Paul Thorel (London 1956-Napoli 2020), with the aim of protecting, conserving and promoting his work, while at the same time supporting contemporary creativity, with a special focus on digital and experimental photography.
 At the time of his death in May 2020, the foundation was appointed as the universal heir, as stipulated in his will, of all his assets.
 Thanks to this bequest, the foundation now oversees a vast legacy of works and properties, including the entire archives of the artist, containing about 1300 works spanning his entire career from the outset to 2020, a large collection of historical, modern and contemporary art, and a fine selection of working tools, valuable objects and documents.

-The starting point for the prize is reflection on one of the most critical and complex aspects in the work of young artists: the production of works.
-Fondazione Paul Thorel intends to intervene precisely on this critical factor, offering the winning artists the possibility of freely producing a photographic project, from the idea to the final implementation, making use of Paul Thorel’s studio in Napoli, an almost unique facility in Italy due to its very sophisticated set of working tools.
+The starting point for the prize was a reflection on one of the most critical and complex aspects in the work of young artists: the production of works.
+Fondazione Paul Thorel intended to intervene precisely on this critical factor, offering the winning artists the possibility of freely producing a photographic project, from the idea to the final implementation, making use of Paul Thorel’s studio in Napoli, an almost unique facility in Italy due to its very sophisticated set of working tools.